ascon/ascon-hardware-sca/README.md

 ## Preliminary Security Evaluation

 We have successfully formally verified the correctness of our masked implementations of Ascon-p in the glitch-extended probing model (aka robust probing model) and for the respective protection order using the tool Coco [[GHP+21]](https://www.usenix.org/system/files/sec21fall-gigerl.pdf).

+## Acknoledgements

+This code base is based on version 1.2.0 of the [LWC Hardware API Development Package](https://github.com/GMUCERG/LWC) that was mainly developed by the Cryptographic Engineering Research Group [(CERG)](https://cryptography.gmu.edu) at George Mason University (GMU).

+Parts of the development package have been developed by the Department of Electrical and Computer Engineering [(ECE)](https://www.ei.tum.de/en/ei/welcome/) at Technical University of Munich (TUM).

+The Ascon-specific modifiations have been developed by the Institute of Applied Information Processing and Communications [(IAIK)](https://www.iaik.tugraz.at/) at Graz University of Technology (TUG).